AbstractGeek/rusmalai-math-workshop/README.md

 Outline/breakdown for the module on Probability & Statistics:

 * Day 1: Revisiting the basics
-	* The basics: premise and axioms of probability
+	* The premise of probability
-	* Formulating problems in the mathematical framework: coins, dice, cards
+	* Writing numbers for words for simple problems: coins, dice, cards
 	* Conditionality, Dependence and Independence of events
 	* Understanding some examples from biology